 Are you looking for an immersive and transformative experience in nature for your students?
-Come spend a day or more at Shaw Nature Reserve's environmental learning campus, the Dana Brown Overnight Center (DBOC)!
-DBOC programs provide schools with unique opportunities to extend classroom learning while fostering awe, wonder, and curiosity for the natural world.
+Come spend a day or more at Shaw Nature Reserve's environmental learning campus, the Dana Brown Overnight Center.
+Programs provide schools with unique opportunities to extend classroom learning while fostering awe, wonder, and curiosity for the natural world.

-The DBOC campus consists of 6 historic log buildings dating back to the 1800s.
-Originally located within 100 miles of the Nature Reserve, in 2003 these historic structures were carefully dismantled, transported, and reconstructed to create the DBOC campus.
+The Dana Brown Overnight Center campus consists of 6 historic log buildings dating back to the 1800s.
+Originally located within 100 miles of Shaw Nature Reserve, in 2003 these historic structures were carefully dismantled, transported, and reconstructed to create the Dana Brown Overnight Center campus.
 With modern updates, the buildings were transformed into comfortable and unique learning and living spaces for visiting groups.